Cha Du-ri: Personal life

 Cha married his wife Shin Hye-sung, the daughter of a wealthy hotel magnate, in 2008.
 Their daughter, the first of two children, was born in February 2010.
 In August 2012, Cha and his wife separated after she was reportedly unwilling to live in Germany following his move to Fortuna Düsseldorf.
 Cha was given a special leave as a result.
 In April 2013, Cha filed for divorce.
 Three years on, the divorce was finalized and the court ruled in favor of Shin after rejecting claims that Cha was treated unfairly by his wife due to lack of evidence.
 His request for parental rights and custody of the couple's two children was also rejected.

 He is the son of Cha Bum-kun, one of the greatest Asian footballers in history.
 Fluent in English and Dutch, Cha is a native speaker of German and Korean.

 Managerial career

-On 6 December 2024, Cha was officially announced as manager of Hwaseong FC starting from 2025 season.
+On 6 December 2024, Cha was officially announced as manager of Hwaseong FC starting from the 2025 season.